sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 ### What Sorts of Things Should I Not Do in Order to Avoid Needless
 ### Suffering?

 There are some things that you could do that will cause you to scratch your head when things go wrong.
 Since knowing is half the battle we will share the issues we are aware of.

 #### Don't Call a Handler That Redraws the Data Grid From Within a
 #### Control in the Data Grid

 This will generate an error since you are deleting a control that is currently executing code.
-This is a no-no and the LiveCode engine will complain and stop executing.
+This is a no-no and the OpenXTalk engine will complain and stop executing.
 You can avoid calling a handler that refreshes the data grid from within a control by a) using **send** **in time** or b) placing the code in the data grid script itself.